How to prepare

 Mitigating circumstances, reasonable adjustments and appeals

-Universities will retain responsibility for mitigation, reasonable adjustments and appeals whilst developing common policies around these issues in order to ensure fairness.
+Universities will retain responsibility for mitigation, reasonable adjustments and appeals, and are developing common policies around these issues in order to ensure fairness.

 Piloting the MLA